scrapy/scrapy/docs/topics/exporters.rst

 serialization library, and the decision of how to serialize them is delegated to each particular serialization library.

-However, you can customize how each field value is serialized, prior to passing it to the serialization library, if the exporter supports it.
+However, you can customize how each field value is serialized *before it is passed to the serialization library*.

-There are ways to customize how a field will be serialized, which are described next.
+There are two ways to customize how a field will be serialized, which are described next.

 .. _topics-exporters-serializers: